mikecuoco/BarcodeMate/README.md

-# TXtools
+# BarcodeMate
-Tool for processing 10X alignments
+Tool for pre-processing alignments with barcode

 ## Dependency